639228/structural-reading-protocol/README.en.md

 **DOI:** not assigned
 **Repository:** https://github.com/639228/structural-reading-protocol

-See `LICENSE.md` and `CITATION.md` for the distribution's license and preferred citation information.
+`See `LICENSE.md`for the standard license text,`NOTICE.md`for scope and attribution guidance, and`CITATION.md` for preferred citation information.`

 ## Versions